exonum/exonum-doc/src/architecture/services.md

 will just restart from scratch after failure.
 This approach, however, may lead to out-of-memory errors for large migrations.

-To handle more avanced cases, MerkleDB provides tools to contract the number of initial states for the script, such as *persistent iterators*.
+To handle more advanced cases, MerkleDB provides tools to contract the number of initial states for the script, such as *persistent iterators*.
 A persistent iterator is an iterator over a MerkleDB index with the position stored in the database.
 A typical pattern involving persistent iterators